InternetHulk: Death

-He died on November 7, 2017 in Santa Monica, California.
+Hawelka died on November 7, 2017, in Santa Monica, California.
 His death was announced the following day by Team Liquid owners Victor Goossen and Steve Arhancet via a statement on Twitter.
 While some initial reports stated that the cause of death was due to complications associated with tonsillitis, a forensic investigation revealed that his death was caused by an enlarged heart.

-Following the death of Hawelka, the Overwatch community organized the "Hulktastic Cup", a charity tournament to honor Hawelka and his contributions to the Overwatch community, which took place on November 11, 2017.
+Following his death, the Overwatch community organized the "Hulktastic Cup", a charity tournament to honor Hawelka and his contributions to the Overwatch community, which took place on November 11, 2017.
 The tournament raised over US$10,000 for charity and his family.

 On November 16, 2017, Blizzard Entertainment added a tribute to Hawelka in Overwatch.
-A white flower, candle, and symbol were added to the German-based map Eichenwalde.
-In addition, the Overwatch League created the "Dennis Hawelka Award", an annual award given to the player who deemed to had made the most positive impact on the community.
+A white flower, candle, and symbol were added to the German-based map of Eichenwalde.
+In addition, the Overwatch League created the "Dennis Hawelka Award", an annual award given to the player deemed to have made the most positive impact on the community.